 What’s the difference between children’s and adults’ savings accounts?

 Children’s savings accounts are very similar to adults’ savings accounts.
-You just need to take a few things into account when opening one:
+You just need to take a few things into consideration when opening one:

 - Who can open the account?
 Some children’s savings accounts can only be opened by a child’s parent or legal guardian.

 - Age limits.
-Different financial institutions have different criteria: some may allow you to open an account for any child aged under 18, other apply more restrictive rules.
+Different financial institutions have different criteria: some may require a parent or guardian to open an account for a child aged under 18, others might allow the child to open their own account from the age of 11.

 - Interest rates.
-Good news: they tend to be higher than with adults’ savings accounts.
+Good news: they tend to be higher than with adults’ savings accounts – although that’s not always the case.

 - When can the money be accessed?
 Just like with adults’ savings accounts, it depends on the type of account you pick.